-- BUILDING THRIVING NEIGHBORHOODS
+- ▲ BUILDING THRIVING NEIGHBORHOODS

-- INVESTING IN FUTURE GENERATIONS
+- ▲ INVESTING IN FUTURE GENERATIONS

-- ENHANCING PUBLIC SAFETY
+- ▲ ENHANCING PUBLIC SAFETY

-- A DRIVING INCLUSIVE GROWTH AND ECONOMIC OPPORTUNITY
+- ▲ DRIVING INCLUSIVE GROWTH AND ECONOMIC OPPORTUNITY

-- EFFICIENT, EFFECTIVE, AND DIVERSE GOVERNMENT
+- ▲ EFFICIENT, EFFECTIVE, AND DIVERSE GOVERNMENT

 The betterment of Philadelphia's infrastructure is essential to achieve the Administration's goals related to public safety, thriving neighborhoods, supporting youth, inclusive growth, and an efficient and diverse government.
-One of the direct ways a City can to ensure that residents, workers, and visitors have safe, efficient, and highquality public services and spaces is investment in existing infrastructure.
-This FY24-29 Capital Budget and Program balances investment in our existing parks, technology, and facilities while pursuing of opportunities to introduce new resources and amenities to the City.
-The City has taking steps to leveraging state, federal, and other outside funds to maximize investments, while making investments with local funding when no outside sources are available.
+One of the direct ways a city can ensure that residents, workers, and visitors have safe, efficient, and high-quality public services and spaces is investment in existing infrastructure.
+This FY24-29 Capital Budget and Program balances investment in our existing parks, technology, and facilities while pursuing opportunities to introduce new resources and amenities to the City.
+The City has taken steps to leverage state, federal, and other outside funds to maximize investments, while making investments with local funding when no outside sources are available.

 Given the necessity of prioritizing and making trade-offs, the City prioritized racial equity as a guiding principle for allocating resources.
-For this Capital Budget and Program, that means prioritizing projects in communities of color and ensuring facilities that are used disproportionately by Black and Brown Philadelphians are supported.
+For this Capital Program and Budget, that means prioritizing projects in communities of color and ensuring facilities that are used predominantly by Black and Brown Philadelphians are supported.
 Funding choices reflect current needs and corrections for past spending influenced by historic institutionalized racism in government priorities and funding.
 Evaluation of requested funding included scoring by the City's outside racial equity consultant, input from the Office of Diversity, Equity, and Inclusion, and prioritization by the City's Budget Equity Committee, comprising employees across city departments.
-Key priorities for the upcoming year are Enhancing Public Safety, Building Thriving Neighborhood, Investing in Future Generations, Driving Inclusive Growth and Economic Opportunity, and an Efficient and Diverse Government.
+Key priorities for this year are Enhancing Public Safety, Building Thriving Neighborhoods, Investing in Future Generations, Driving Inclusive Growth and Economic Opportunity, and an Efficient and Diverse Government.

-To achieve these goals, the FY24 Capital Budget provides approximately \$185 million in new, City-supported general obligation borrowing (identified as CN funds) and \$609 million of prior year, tax-supported City loans.
-This City commitment will help leverage \$3.9 billion from federal, state, private, City self-sustaining enterprise, operating, and revolving fund sources for a total FY24 budget of \$4.72 billion.
-Over six years, the FY24-29 Capital Program includes a commitment of more than \$1.1 billion in new borrowing as part of a proposed \$13.2 billion in total capital investment.
+To achieve these goals, the FY24 Capital Budget provides approximately \$214 million in new, City-supported general obligation borrowing (identified as CN funds) and \$611 million of prior year tax-supported City loans.
+This City commitment will help leverage \$3.93 billion from federal, state, private, City self-sustaining enterprise, operating, and revolving fund sources for a total FY24 budget of \$4.75 billion.
+Over six years, the FY24-29 Capital Program includes a commitment of more than \$1.2 billion in new borrowing as part of a proposed \$13.3 billion in total capital investment.

-Funding decisions for the upcoming capital budget reflect all available resources.
+Funding decisions for the Capital Budget reflect all available resources.
 While some departments have made considerable progress in spending down funds appropriated in prior years, many departments have existing carryforward (CT) funds to continue implementation of capital projects through the coming year.
 The City, in the context of rising interest rates and availability of one-time funding sources, has also made significant investments of Operating funds to support the capital infrastructure.
 Proposed allocations for new funding are made within the context of assessing what resources a department and specific projects already have access to and the expected timing of expenditure.

-THE RECOMMENDED CAPITAL PROJECTS AND FUNDING (CN) ALIGN WITH THE FOLLOWING MAYORAL PRIORITIES:
+THE CAPITAL PROJECTS AND FUNDING (CN) ALIGN WITH THE FOLLOWING MAYORAL PRIORITIES: